EnAccess/micropowermanager/docs/usage-guide/customers.md

 A list of the addresses that belong to the customer. - Sold Assets: The assets, that bought by the customer. - A detailed list of the payments.

-- Payment types: Shows how the sent money is neem spent (Energy, Access Rate payment, etc.). - List of tickets that belong to the customer. - A list of the meters which belong to the customer and a map where the meters are visually displayed.
+- Payment types: Shows how the sent money is spent (Energy, Access Rate payment, etc.). - List of tickets that belong to the customer. - A list of the meters which belong to the customer and a map where the meters are visually displayed.

-Some of the elments are editable (ex:name,surname) or addable (ex:ticket, address).
+Some of the elements are editable (ex:name,surname) or addable (ex:ticket, address).

-TEST TEST TEST **TEST**
+On MPM website, there is a “+” at the right top corner, as if customers could be added from the page.
+Is that possible?
+I thought customers must be added through the customer registration app?